Photonsters/anycubic-photon-docs/resin-tests/resin-testing-protocol.md

 - Cost per kg
 - Availability (distribuitors)

-- Density
+- Density (Anounced / Mesured - Need a density cup)
-- Color pre-cure
+- Color pre-cure (controlled light photo of a break sample?)
-- Color post-cure
+- Color post-cure (controlled light photo of a break sample?)
-- Smell
+- Smell (subjective test - Check if the VOC sensosrs can detect a smelly resin from a non smelly one)

 - Exposure sweet spot
 - Exposure range